Download and/or print a PDF version of my resume here.

 Dallas-Fort worth metro area

-Experience includes work as a journalist, for state and federal government, as a private consultant, and for the world’s largest environmental non-profit organization as well as close collaboration with corporations, PR & ad agencies, other non-profits and professional associations.
-Adept at digesting complex technical or scientific concepts and explaining them in succinct, easy-to-understand and engaging ways through a variety of different media, such as key messages and executive summaries, video, graphics, web environments, presentations, etc.
+Experience includes work as a journalist, for state and federal government, as a private consultant, and for the world’s largest environmental non-profit organization.
+Adept at digesting complex technical concepts and explaining and delivering them in succinct, easy-to-understand and engaging ways.

 - Managerial experience